LuizGsa21/p3-programming-tutorials/README.md

 ##### How do I login as admin?
 - username: `admin`
 - password: `password`
+- NOTE: This will not work on the live demo for security reasons.

 ##### Why don't I see anything when I click on the tutorials dropdown?
 Try adding a category.